-If you take care of your 4B11T engine, it will take care of you for many years to come.
+If you take care of your 4B11T motor, it will take care of you for many years to come.

 According to Edmunds, the first five years of ownership can cost you up to $8,654 for maintenance.
 The first year would cost about $1,710, and the second year would only be $562.
 The third-year would have the highest cost at around $3,898.

 All things said, the Evo doesn’t have the best fuel economy — you’ll have to fill up often.
 If most of your driving is in the city, expect to get 16 mpg.

 You’ll get 22 mpg on the highway.
 If you drive it fast often (like most Evo X drivers), expect to burn through more gas.

 The average cost of annual gas for this car will set you back around $2,200.